at123456789x/Neptune/README.md

-# Neptune
+# NEPTUNE: A Unified Numerical Network for Glacier Surface Energy-Mass Partitioning and Transport

-A Numerical Energy-Mass Partitioning &amp; Transport Unified Network for glacier Equilibrium in Python.
+Numerical Energy-Mass Partitioning &amp; Transport Unified Network for glacier Equilibrium in Python.